-Cardiovascular disease (CVD) is associated with more deaths than all cancers—and more deaths in women than breast cancer.
-This Cardiovascular Profile evaluates a thourough battery of traditional and advanced biomarkers to aid in early detection and modification of heart disease risk.
+Did you know cardiovascular disease (CVD) is associated with more deaths than all cancers—and more deaths in women than breast cancer?
+A comprehensive cardiovascular profile evaluates a thorough battery of traditional and advanced biomarkers to aid in early detection and modification of heart disease risk.
 This profile indicates whether a person’s cholesterol-carrying lipoproteins are predominantly healthy or atherogenic (plaque-producing).
 Measuring cholesterol alone does not provide the complete picture and can be misleading.
-SpectraCell’s Lipoprotein Particle (LPPTM) is an advanced technology which accurately measures both the density and number of lipoprotein particles.
+Our Cardiovascular Profile is an advanced technology which accurately measures both the density and number of lipoprotein particles.
 This information reveals potential heart disease problems that are often missed when only using a standard lipid panel to assess risk.
-This Lipoprotein Particle Profile – accurately measures the number and size of all lipoprotein particles; helpful in determining the best treatment since the most effective treatment option varies depending on which lipoprotein is elevated.
+This lipoprotein particle breakdown – accurately measures the number and size of all lipoprotein particles; helpful in determining the best treatment since the most effective treatment options vary depending on which lipoprotein is elevated.

 A total of 17 primary and secondary risk factors are evaluated to provide actionable information at a tremendous value.